 Part of the work I attempt to do for church communicators is to not only curate the many, many resources out there but to thoughtfully show how these resources will be useful specifically to church communicators, especially churches with limited resources.
 There are many fine products out there that may more useful to the church with a little modification, editing, emphasizing some features, downplaying others—these are the issues I work on when deciding what to share on the site.

-Again, remember that when I do recommend something, there is no hidden agenda, no advertising money or links, or affiliate income exchanged.
+When I do recommend something, there is no hidden agenda, no advertising money or links, or affiliate income exchanged.

 One more note on this.
-In the past, the RISO Corporation sponsored church seminars for me and I really loved their printing equipment and have recommended it over the years.
+In the past, the RISO Corporation sponsored church seminars for me and I truly loved their printing equipment (our church and my ministry used them for many years) and have recommended it over the years.
 But neither when they sponsored my seminars or at any time since then have I ever had any commission or income tied to the sales of their products.
-The printing industry has changed significantly over the years and my best recommendation at this time is that you find a good office equipment company (there are many fine ones out there) and have their church communication consultant recommend the best equipment for your print production needs.

 What follows is totally optional reading but I've included it if you are interested.